david542542/sicp/README.md

+# SICP

-# Exercises for learning from SICP with a focus on javascript.
+Exercises for learning from SICP with a focus on javascript.